meganrenae21/blog/now.md

 - Over on codepen, I have a project to finish 15 [Pure CSS Background Patterns](https://codepen.io/megan-durham/pen/QwbVNLY)
 - I am working on an UI that will help me playing my favorite solo RPG, *Ironsworn: Starforged* by Shawn Tomkin.
 [Sneak peak at Codepen](https://codepen.io/megan-durham/pen/QwbqLXW)

+### Interesting and Thought-Provoking Things

+- I recently discovered [The Tarot Cards of Tech](https://tarotcardsoftech.artefactgroup.com/), an elegantly designed set of tarot cards with questions designed to enable people to think about how to build and develop technologies responsibly.
+These cards were created by [The Artefact Group](https://www.artefactgroup.com/), a consulting and design firm focusing on implementing new technologies responsibly.
+In the age of AI, the ethical implications of tech and data are reaching into every facet of our lives.
+These cards are tools to help us consider the consequences of our progress,  in order to direct our world toward positive change and growth.
+  - I love the design of these cards.
+They ask personal, open-ended questions that have you explore your own values and morals and determine how they align with your work.
+They help you identify potential pitfalls and dangers that will cause harm, and encourage you to consider how you can do the most good.